 Relax.
 You don’t have to be everywhere.
 In fact, you CAN’T be everywhere.
 You only need to consider two factors:

 - What do I enjoy doing?
 My joy.

 - Where is my target audience?
 My tribe.

 Seriously.
 That’s it.
 This intersection of your joy and your tribe will give you your marketing plan.
 And the great news is that if your target audience plays in several places, you have a choice.

-To simplify your plan and find your joy…and your tribe…please download this handy dandy little free worksheet I made for you (it’s actually a Sneak Peek Playbook from my powerful coaching program, MOMENTUM, which starts up again in October 2017.)
+To simplify your plan and find your joy…and your tribe…please download this handy dandy little free worksheet I made for you (it’s actually a Sneak Peek Playbook from my powerful coaching program, MOMENTUM, so enjoy the free taste!)

 It’s yours for free.
 My gift.
 Because this issue is killing you and I want you to love marketing your work, not detest it.